Intro to Development

 Development with ZK Compression on Solana consists of two main parts:

-The ZK Compression RPC API is the glue between clients and on-chain programs.
-It extends Solana's default JSON RPC API with additional endpoints for interacting with ZK compressed state.
-To view the complete list of supported endpoints, visit the JSON RPC Methods section.
+The is the glue between clients and on-chain programs.
+It extends Solana's with additional endpoints for interacting with ZK compressed accounts.
+You can view the complete list of supported endpoints .

 The following TypeScript and Rust SDKs are used to interact with ZK Compression: